List of Drugs that Will Disqualify You from Operating a Commercial Motor Vehicle

 Obviously, testing positive for any of the substances on this list – or a prescribed medication for which the driver does not have a prescription – will disqualify a driver from being able to operate a CMV.
 While all the drugs on the opioid panel are legal when used as ordered by a certified physician, they will still disqualify a driver from being able to operate under DOT regulations.
 This is because they are known to impair focus and reaction time, two critical components of safe vehicle operation.

 Even when you have a legitimate prescription, drug tests that reveal substances in a driver’s system will probably be marked “Negative with Safety Concern” by the presiding medical review officer (MRO), who will defer to the employer and prescribing physician concerning the driver’s ability to safely drive a CMV.

 DOT makes it clear that any driver taking a controlled substance named in 21 CFR 1308.11 (391.42(b)(12)), or another habit-forming substance, is medically unfit to drive.
 If you take one of the medications on this list, you’ll need your doctor to provide a letter clearing you to drive before you’re due for your next DOT physical.

 Drug Use and the DOT Physical

 Drivers are mandated to submit to a DOT physical every two years.
-During these examinations, a driver will be required to disclose any medications and supplements that they take (even those prescribed by a doctor).
-Keep in mind that DOT disqualifying drugs list prohibits the use of any narcotic, amphetamine or habit-forming drug by a CMV operator unless the driver has been cleared for duty by a prescribing doctor.
-The doctor must give a written letter that clears the driver for driving.
+During these examinations, a driver must disclose any medications or supplements that they take, including those prescribed by a doctor.
+Remember that the list of DOT disqualifying drugs prohibits the use of narcotics, amphetamines or habit-forming drugs by a CMV operator unless the driver has been cleared for duty by a prescribing doctor.
+If the driver has a prescription for a controlled substance, their doctor must provide the medical examiner with a written letter that clears the driver for driving.